callstack/react-native-testing-library/website/docs/Queries.md

 > Use sparingly and responsibly, escape hatches here

-`render` from `react-native-testing-library` exposes additional queries that **should not be used in component integration testing**, but some users (like component library creators) interested in unit testing some components may find helpful.
+`render` from `@testing-library/react-native` exposes additional queries that **should not be used in component integration testing**, but some users (like component library creators) interested in unit testing some components may find helpful.

 <details>
   <summary>Queries helpful in unit testing</summary>